bharat-1809/glass_kit/README.md

 # Usage

 To create a basic clear glass container you can use the `GlassContainer.clearGlass` constructor.
 Just provide the `height` and `width` and you are good to go.
+The `clearGlass` and `frostedGlass` constructors assign default values to the properties if not provided.

 ```dart
 GlassContainer.clearGlass(height: 200, width: 300, child: Child());